Workshop Setup Guide

 Prerequisites Checklist

-Before starting the hands-on lab, ensure you have:
+Before starting the hands-on lab, ensure you have completed the following setup steps and have the necessary tools ready:

 • Azure Portal Access: Valid Azure subscription credentials